jbowman86/Surfs_up/README.md

 ## Summary

 In summary, even though temperatures recorded in December seem to vary more than those of June, December would still provide appropriate weather conditions for both surfing and demand in ice cream.
 The average temperatures in June and December only differ by approximately 4 degrees Fahrenheit.
-December's median temperature, with the highest frequency recorded across a span of the seven years analysed, was about 72 degrees Fahrenheit.
+December's median temperature, with the highest frequency recorded across a span of the years analysed, was about 72 degrees Fahrenheit.
 This temperature was at least double the frequency of the next highest recorded temperatures, 75 degrees Fahrenheit and 67 degrees Fahrenheit respectively.
 It is recommended that the company open the surf and ice cream shop based on these preliminary findings.

 To gain further understanding of the weather in Oahu, Hawaii, two additional analyses were completed.
 The findings of these analyses are included below.